 - Carole, who was 13 when her mother was diagnosed with MS

-Working with young people aged 11-17, we are making a set of videos to help them have a better understanding of MS. You can watch all of these videos on our new YouTube channel, MSTV.
-All factual content will be researched and produced by our Information Team in collaboration with health professionals.
+Working with young people aged 11-17, we create videos to help them express their feelings about MS and help everyone have a better understanding of how MS affects children and families.
+You can watch all of these videos on our new YouTube channel, MSTV, and we aim to release two new films every month.
+All the factual content is researched and produced by our Information Team in collaboration with health professionals.

 Get involved with MSTV

 MSTV is our new YouTube channel and project for young people aged 11 to 17 who are affected by MS.